 - hydrogen peroxide

 - stiff brush

-Get a small bowl.
-Pour in 1 tablespoon Dawn and 2 tablespoons fresh hydrogen peroxide (available in any supermarket, drugstore, online) and stir with a spoon until well incorporated.
+- Get a small bowl.
+Pour in 1 tablespoon Blue Dawn Ultra and 2 tablespoons fresh hydrogen peroxide (available in any supermarket, drugstore, online) and stir with a spoon until well incorporated.
 Apply to the stain making sure the stained area is supersaturated.